rar0n/sd-webui-Lora-queue-helper/README.md

-# Hacky fork of Yinzo's sd-webui-Lora-queue-helper
+# Symlink fork of Yinzo's sd-webui-Lora-queue-helper

+## For using Loras via symbolic links on Automatic1111

 Basically helpful to test different Lora's in one go (one lora at a time), like making a batch with a different lora in each generated picture.

-### For using Loras via symbolic links (or not) on Automatic1111

 Since I started using symbolic links for my SD stuff, this nice extension by Yinzo stopped working.
 But now it finally works again!
 At least on my Linux Mint system.
 Not tested on Windows or Mac.

 I don't really know Python, so I enlisted some help from Claude 3.5 Sonnet.
 Unfortunately, I used up the free limit (for now) and Claude wasn't quite finished with it... so I hacked together the rest.
-For now.
+Seems to work.

+### Bug

+I've noticed it might repeat one Lora sometimes in the middle of a Lora batch run.
+I'm not sure what's up with that.
+Apart from this it seems to work nice.

 ## Install
 To install from webui, go to Extensions -> Install from URL, paste https://github.com/rar0n/sd-webui-Lora-queue-helper into the URL field, and press Install.